Nina Teicholz

 Nina Teicholz (born May 7, 1965) is an American journalist who advocates for the consumption of saturated fat, dairy products and meat.
 Her works include the 2014 book The Big Fat Surprise.
 She is the head of the Nutrition Coalition, a dietary advocacy group.
 Teicholz's work has been supported and financed by John D. Arnold and his Arnold Ventures group.
 Teicholz's views and assertions regarding the consumption of saturated fat and meat contradict mainstream medical advice and are controversial.

 Education and early life

 Teicholz grew up in Berkeley, California.

 She earned a degree in American Studies at Stanford University, and completed her master's in Latin American Studies at Oxford University.

-In 2024, she received a Ph.D. in nutrition focused on evidence-based nutrition policy from the University of Reading.
+In 2024, she received a Ph.D. in nutrition from the University of Reading.

+Her Ph.D. was supervised by Ian Givens and Jeff Volek.